MCXGK3/ManyRadiances/ManyRadiances/ReadMe.md

 # ManyRadiances

-A mod for the game Hollow Knight.
+A mod that contains many radiance mods